Chapter 11:

 “You did nothing wrong.
 Don’t run.”

-No response from the worm, of course.
+There was no response from the worm, of course.
 It just continued to burrow.
 Kaya took it out of the floor.

 “I know how you feel.
 Come with me.
 Please.”

 She didn’t know what she expected.
 The worm couldn’t do what she asked, no matter how many times she tried.
 It just dug back into the ground.
-Kaya began to laugh for a reason that even she didn’t understand.
+Kaya began to laugh softly for a reason that even she didn’t understand.
 The worm was no longer visible in the dirt, for it had already found its new home.
 Tears began to flow down Kaya’s face as the laughter dissipated.
 This continued for twenty minutes.
 Every time her tears dried up, another thought came into her head that replenished its stock.
 This was until she heard footsteps squishing in a puddle of mud nearby.
 Her head turned instinctively.

 “Sy?”